- Group Events

 What about helmets and driving suits?

-We provide Bell helmets, Stand 21 driving suits and neck collars for the Grand Prix Road Racing, Advanced Road Racing and 3-Day High Performance Driving courses.
+We provide Bell helmets and Stand 21 driving suits for the Grand Prix Road Racing, Advanced Road Racing and 3-Day High Performance Driving courses.
 Our other courses do not require any additional equipment.

 If you have your own safety equipment and would be more comfortable wearing it, please feel free to bring it.